NickDorkins/reading-notes/Code 301/README.md

 - Read: 14a - [DB Normalization](./class-14a.md)
 - Read: 14b - [Project Ideas & APIs](./class-14b.md)
 - Read: 15 - [Diversity and Inclusion](./class-15.md)

+> ### Starting at Lab-07 the notes have the source links so you can read the original content, this will be standardized in the future.